ezekg/flint/README.md

 ###Gutter modifiers

-Here are different gutter modifiers that may be called in when defining spans using the `$gutter` variable. **You should note**, that when using shorthands the gutter modifiers are recursive across all breakpoints.
+Here are different gutter modifiers that may be called in when defining spans using the `$gutter` variable. **You should note**, that when using recursive shorthands the gutter modifiers are also recursive across all breakpoints.

 ```scss
 // default margins